70aa-editCROPSQUARE2.jpg

 pOSTDOCTORAL fELLOW (2017)

-Sheng holds an MBBS and completed his PhD at Macquarie University focusing on neurocircuitry before joining our lab.
-He spearheaded pre-clinical MND/FTD mouse studies, and made a successful move to advance his career in industry.
+Sheng spearheaded pre-clinical MND/FTD mouse studies, and made a successful move to advance his career in industry.

 HOSSAI GUL